WHY INVESTORS FAIL IN SHARE MARKET

 You have to analyze this first before investing in shrinking shares.

-In fact, before analyzing these factors, many investors start investing the shares as it is available at the lowest price.
-The mind will be filled with, “if I miss it now, the shares price will move up”.
-This is meant to be fear of missing out.
+In fact, before analyzing these factors, many investors start investing in the shares as it is available at the lowest price.
+The mind will be filled with, “If I miss it now, the share price will move up”.
+This is meant to be a fear of missing out.

-This is what happened when YES bank started to fall and due to media, people invested as long as the price fell down and many became bankrupt.
+This is what happened when YES Bank started to fall and due to media, people invested as long as the price fell and many became bankrupt.

 You will buy a Pen costing Rs.
 10 for Rs.
 50 or more.
 In the same way, the shares also should be bought.
 So, there are many methods to calculate the value of a share.